crazy4pi314/vscode-notebook-hero/outline.md

      - better comments!

 2. UI
    - Can open, edit, create, and diff ipynb
    - Quick and easy navigation

-   - button vocab!
+   - UI vocab! **embed features I've worked on**
      - global toolbar
      - cell toolbar
-     - inter cell optiony things
+     - insert toolbar
      - cell run button
+     - sticky scroll
+     - outline

    - Keyboard shortcut maps
+     - native keybindings
-     - parity with traditional notebooks, muscle memory stays
+     - jupyter keymaps (parity with traditional notebooks, muscle memory stays)
-     - ** have a cell out of position to demo cut/paste
+     - **have a cell out of position to demo cut/paste** (demo using jupyter kaymap)
+     - colab keymaps

    - Full vs code editor cursor/edit shortcuts
-     - variable refactor (F2 refactor)
+     - variable refactor (F2 refactor) language feature
-     - command pallette (notebook + jupyter things)
+     - command pallette (notebook + jupyter things) --------------- cut this? figure out how it fits in the story
      - go to symbol + find all refs

    - diffing
-     - sarah can do this

-   - sticky scroll navigation/cell collapsing
+     - use the sad notebook that became un-sad

    - timeline! save youself if you don't commit enough (me)

 3. Running notebooks
    - kernel selection (sarah)
      - **flexible kernel in lots of locations, inc. codespaces**
    - debug in a number of ways